luminosity1304/slotmachine-test-python/README.md

-cute slots
+slots

-its a lil slot thing, cute and silly. you start with $1000 cash.
+its a lil slot thing, you start with $1000 cash.

 run it like this: